gamaalice/Lunara-App/README.md

 ├─ Firebase-security.md
 └─ Tauri-build.md
 ```

-The `code-samples` folder contains important parts of the project, such as authentication, the Firestore service, layout structure, reusable components, and forms.

 Sensitive files, environment variables, final builds, private configuration, and the complete application source code are not included in this repository.

 ## Technical Decisions